lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

   - Use (or import) a Terra (Jupyter) noteook
   - Use (or import) a Terra (WDL) workflow

-### Example Screenshots from Terra
+### Data Workflow Screens from Terra

-1. Starter screen
+1. Starter screen - select 'Browse Data' [![terra-start](/images/terra-start.png)]()
- [![terra-start](/images/terra-start.png)]()
 2. Review Showcase & Tutorials (View Datasets Section) Click the top left menu and Create a Workspace to get started